kmicha03/PlotEventData/README.md

 I would like to express my gratitude to McKay Johns for his workshop, Ben Griffis for inspirations and everyone who contributed with their opinion or designing skills.

+## Requests

+I'm genuinely eager to hear your thoughts, suggestions, and requests.
+If you have ideas for new metrics based on our existing data or innovative ways to enhance this tool, please don't hesitate to get in touch.
+Your feedback is highly valued and appreciated!

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to contact me at [constantinos.michail@outlook.com](mailto:constantinos.michail@outlook.com) or reach out to me on Twitter [@kmicha03](https://twitter.com/kmicha03).